-NO is powerful.
+NO is a powerful word.
 Learn to say NO a lot so you can say YES to what matters.
-YES to life, YES to health, and YES to happiness.
+YES to life, YES to health, and YES to happiness!

-You can start exercising today.
+Start exercising today.
 Start with an early morning walk, play tennis, or learn yoga using free yoga videos on youtube.
 Another easy idea is to use an exercise band to strengthen your arms.

 Read anything!
 Read fictions, thrillers and add some non-fiction books.
 (Check out Amazon books for great deals.)

 Research shows that when your mind concentrates on reading, you are distracted from your stressors.
 Tension in your muscles and heart relax as your focus is on the literature.

 Puzzles are another good way to exercise your mind.
 Put your mind to work and forget about your troubles!

 Think coloring is just for kids?
 Think again!
 There are lots of adult coloring books available and coloring is a great way to exercise your mind.
 I absolutely love coloring, although I prefer markers.
 Coloring is very therapeutic as it helps me escape my stress and my whole body relaxes.

 Take it up a notch and enjoy a cup of tea and play some soft music while reading.
 Maximize your self-care time because it’s precious and you deserve it!